Herma Szabo: Career

 She competed as a figure skater under different surnames, which include von Szabó, Plank-Szabo, Planck-Szabo, Jarosz-Szabo and Jaross-Szabo.
 The International Skating Union uses the surname Szabo to refer to her accomplishments.
 Szabo won the gold medal at the 1924 Winter Olympics in ladies figure skating.
 At the Olympics, she helped modernize ladies's figure skating by wearing a skirt cut above the knee.
 High-cut skirts allowed for more freedom of movement in the legs.
 Despite this, Sonja Henie is usually credited with being the first to wear short skirts in competition.

 Szabo did not compete in the Europeans because the ladies and pair events were not established until 1930.
 However, she won five consecutive world titles in ladies' figure skating from 1922 to 1926.
 She is one of four women to have won the World title five times, the others being Sonja Henie, Carol Heiss, and Michelle Kwan.

 In addition, she was also an early pioneer in pairs figure skating, where she competed with Ludwig Wrede.
 They won the World title twice, in 1925 and 1927, and placed third in 1926.
 She is the only skater to hold a simultaneous world titles in pairs and singles.

-With her accomplishments, she is considered to be one of the most decorated figure skaters of all time.
+With her achievements, she is regarded as one of the most decorated figure skaters in history.